Design for Sustainable Development

 The application deadline for the 2022 program is March 15, 2022.
 All students who are accepted to participate must either commit to or decline their offer in the ISUAbroad online application system no later than March 15, 2022.
 Those students who commit to their offer are officially part of the program and will be responsible for program expenses even if withdrawal occurs.
 The withdrawal penalty will be applied to the U-bill and will be due in full on April 20, 2022.
 In addition to withdrawal penalties, the participant is also responsible for all program payments the college is obligated to make on his or her behalf.

 After confirming offer in ISUAbroad and before February 25, 2022:

 On or after March 1, 2019 and before April 1, 2022:

 50% of program fee + any payments already made

 Full program fee

 Contact and Additional Information

-Questions about Ghana: Developing Perspective should be directed to co-program directors Christopher Martin or Tamara Martin.
+Questions should be directed to co-program directors Christopher Martin, Tamara Martin and Jen Hogan.